bad63r/dotfiles/i3/README.md

 `sudo apt install policykit-desktop-privileges`
 `sudo apt install policykit-1-gnome`

+### sound and brightness controls are set up in i3wm config file(go to github.com/bad63r/dotfiles/scripts and read guidline for each script)
+* brightness.sh
+* volumeUp.sh

 * add this to end of your i3wm config if it is not already added

 `exec --no-startup-id /usr/lib/policykit-1-gnome/polkit-gnome-authentication-agent-1 &`

 ### Dependencies